-Oxford International College specialises in A-level study and offers two year, one year and 18-month programmes.
+Oxford International College specialises in A-level study and offers two year and 18-month programmes.
 At the core of our A-level programme is a combination of traditional and exam-based teaching techniques which over the years has proven to be highly effective.
 Achieving high A-level results ensures that students are able to apply to the best universities and higher education institutions worldwide.

 |Sammi CHIU||Mathematics A*